xxxandriyxxx/task04_exceptions/readme.md

 #### Exceptions

-1. IOException - throws when we try to get an instruction file that doesn't exist.
+1. IOException - is thrown when we try to get an instruction file that doesn't exist.
 This exception is handled by the Instruction class, that implements AutoCloseable interface.

 2. MyNumberFormatException - custom exception class, that extends NumberFormatException.
-Throws when user enters letters instead of numbers - a menu item, and we can't parse it to int type.
+Is thrown when user enters letters instead of numbers - a menu item, and we can't parse it to int type.